B1rby/Stack-Based-Buffer-Overflows/README.md

 - [No eXecution (NX) is the equivalent of DEP in Linux](https://docs.microsoft.com/en-us/windows/win32/win7appqual/dep-nx-protection)
 - [Relocation Read-Only (RELRO)](https://ctf101.org/binary-exploitation/relocation-read-only/)
 - [Position Independent Executable (PIE)](https://en.wikipedia.org/wiki/Position-independent_code)
+-
+Writeup about the Stack-Based Buffer Overflows on Linux x86 module of HackThebox Academy.
+The module was made by Cry0l1t3.
 In this writeup you will learn how I exploit a binary with a simple stack-based buffer overflow without any bypassing to do etc. And may be learn new things about stack-based buffer overflow.

 - [Skill Assessment](https://github.com/B1rby/Stack-Based-Buffer-Overflows-on-Linux-x86/blob/Skill-Asessment/Skill%20Asessment.md)
 - [Stack Based Buffer Overflow](https://github.com/B1rby/Stack-Based-Buffer-Overflows-on-Linux-x86/blob/Module-Questions/Stack-Based%20Buffer%20Overflow%20Section.md)